-The Compensation Committee took into account a number of factors in making its 2015 and 2016 compensation decisions, including our financial and operational results and individual performance.
-It is the intention of the Company to provide Messrs.
-Rady, Barton and Wyll with a target total annual compensation opportunity, including base salary, annual bonus targets and restricted stock awards, at no less than the median of similarly-situated executive officers among the Company's then-current NAREIT peer group (based on equity market capitalization) for compensation purposes as determined based on the executive's duties, authority and responsibilities (and not solely by reference to title) in the reasonable discretion of the Compensation Committee as per Messrs.
+The Compensation Committee took into account a number of factors in making its 2016 and 2017 compensation decisions, including our financial and operational results and individual performance.
+It is our intention to provide Messrs.
+Rady, Barton and Wyll with a target total annual compensation opportunity, including base salary, annual bonus targets and restricted stock awards, competitive with the median of similarly-situated executive officers among our then-current NAREIT peer group (based on equity market capitalization) for compensation purposes as determined based on the executive's duties, authority and responsibilities (and not solely by reference to title) in the reasonable discretion of the Compensation Committee as per Messrs.
 Rady, Barton and Wyll's restated employment agreements.
 Mr. Gammieri's compensation is determined by the Compensation Committee (with input from Mr. Rady), but such compensation is in the Compensation Committee's discretion and may or may not be based on competitive compensation information.

-In light of these considerations, the Compensation Committee made the following executive compensation decisions with respect to 2015 and 2016:
+In light of these considerations, the Compensation Committee made the following executive compensation decisions with respect to 2016 and 2017:

-Market Appropriate Base Salaries: We seek to provide our named executive officers with competitive cash compensation opportunities in order to provide them with a stable annual income at an appropriate level.
-In December 2015, the Compensation Committee made adjustments to the base salary rates for Messrs.
-Rady, Barton, Wyll and Gammieri for 2016, each as set forth below:
+• Market Appropriate Base Salaries: We seek to provide our named executive officers with competitive cash compensation opportunities in order to provide them with a stable annual income at an appropriate level.
+In December 2016, the Compensation Committee made adjustments to the base salary rates for Messrs.
+Rady, Barton, Wyll and Gammieri for 2017, each as set forth below: